-On the other hand, the Ribble Ultra Tri is probably the perfect beginner tri bike: it's a great value-for-money bike, certainly in a good sense.
-None of its components are class leading but the combination of them will provide riders a proper tt bike experience, especially those who are upgrading from a cheaper road bike.
+On the other hand, the Ribble Ultra Tri is probably the perfect beginner tri bike: it's excellent value-for-money, in the best possible sense.
+None of its components is class-leading, but their combination will provide riders with a good tt bike experience, especially those upgrading from a cheaper road bike.

 But coming back to the original question: is the Canyon Speedmax CF 8 worth twice the price?
 Knowing Canyon and the fast that I actually tried the Speedmax series before, I would argue that these bikes are worth every penny.
-Canyon might use premium components but they can keep the prices down by selling their bikes direct to customers.
+Canyon might use premium components, but they can keep the prices down by selling their bikes directly to customers.

 Sure, someone who's only dabbling with triathlons shouldn't get the aforementioned Kona Edition for £10k but for those who take triathlon racing seriously – and there are more and more of these people – spending £4.5k on an excellent tri bike is not unreasonable.
-If you're a beginner, I would advice doping for a less pricey model first, though.
+If you're a beginner, I would advise opting for a less pricey model first, though.